 - There were not only sabre/scimitar/dirk/whatevertooths in Prehistory.
 There were also more normal-looking cats, which together make the subfamily Felinae - while sabretooths make the Machairodontinae.
 The former are known as "biting cats" the latter "stabbing cats", guess why.
 The most well-known "biting" cats were the American Lion and its European cousin, the Cave Lion, both simply larger, Ice Ages-related subspecies of the modern lion, well adapted to live in colder climates along with the mammoths.
 Some think they were the main predators of ancient humans, but this is not certain.
 Anyway, it seems males haven't any mane, at least according to some prehistoric paintings.
 Another interesting biting cat was the American Cheetah (Miracinonyx), actually more related with cougar than to cheetah, possibly a specialized hunter of modern pronghorns (which developed their fastness just to escape these "cheetahs").
-Not all prehistoric cats were large, though: most were as small as many modern felines, and one of them was the ancestor of our domestic friend.
+All of these species were killed off by humans. note

 - Prehistoric wolves and hyenas were not so different-looking than ours, but sometimes were larger.
 The Dire Wolf (Canis dirus) was a sort of wolf bigger than ours, possibly a hunter of giant bisons in competition with lions.
 It has been often found in the same tarpits in which Smilodon remains have been discovered, along with several other American mammals (elephant relatives, ground sloths, but modern-living mammals as well); the most famous is Rancho la Brea, in Los Angeles.
 Of course, not all extinct dogs were large, don't forget there were fox-ancestors as well.
 Among extinct hyenas (which by the way, are more closely related to cats than dogs) we can mention the Cave Hyena, similar to modern spotted hyenas but living in northern territories during the Ice Ages.
 Other hyena species were very different: some were as large as bears, others resembled more cheetah or even weasels!
 On the other hand, some extinct canid were deceptively hyena-like: Borophagus from the Middle Cenozoic is one example, while the archaic Hesperocyon was more weasel-like.
 As a side-note: all modern domestic dogs from Chihuahuas to Great Danes descend from the grey wolf, no matter how big they are or how they look; an amazingly rapid evolution, really, lasted only few thousands years.